It doesn’t matter how old you are, one thing’s for sure: I scream, you scream… we all scream for ice cream!

 And come on, who here didn’t munch on leftover raw cookie dough as a kid?

-The chocolate chip cookie dough is a nostalgic flavor that will bring fond childhood memories, minus the risk of getting Salmonella!
+The chocolate chip cookie dough is a nostalgic ice cream flavor that will bring fond childhood memories, minus the risk of getting Salmonella!

 Here’s an interesting fact for you: this fantastic flavor was invented by none other than Ben and Jerry’s!